 You should be aware that video takes up far more memory than photographs do.
 You will require around 2MB of data space for each second of recording so as you can imagine, over a matter of months, this will fill up fast.
 It’s advised that you only choose video mode if you are prepared to download the video from the camera frequently.

-For a trail camera in this price range, you’ll be expecting a good quality of image, but you won’t be prepared for the 14MP quality of this camera.
-It is able to take high quality photos and videos above and beyond the expectations of other cameras in its category.
+For a trail camera in this price range, you’ll be expecting a good quality of an image, but you won’t be prepared for the 14MP quality of this camera.
+It is able to take high-quality photos and videos above and beyond the expectations of other cameras in its category.
 For the same price, other models offer around 8MP, which isn’t nearly as high quality as the Aggressor.

 You’ll notice that thanks to the trigger speed of this camera coupled with the high image resolution, this camera can capture excellent photos of animals moving quickly, including birds in flight.
 It could even catch images of multiple animals in the same frame clearly.

 It should be noted that as the light levels are changing in the day, at dusk and dawn, this camera can struggle a little to produce the best quality photos, although they are still good enough quality to view.
-There are frequent firmware upgrades being released for this camera however, so there is a chance that the quality issues will be resolved quickly enough if you run a firmware upgrade.
+There are frequent firmware upgrades being released for this camera, however, so there is a chance that the quality issues will be resolved quickly enough if you run a firmware upgrade.

 The Bushnell brand is well known for having a great battery life, and the Aggressor is no exception.
 This is one of the reasons why this camera is so popular.
 It takes 8 AA lithium batteries and whilst most other trail cameras offer 6 month’s battery life, this one boasts an impressive 12 months battery life although you will probably find that the estimation is based on a situation where the camera is not triggered very often.